-The month of June kicked off with the official launch of our research report on 20 years of implementing the United Nations Security Council Resolution 1325 in South Sudan with support from the Forum for Women and Development (FOKUS) and in partnership with Ministry of Gender, Child and Social Welfare (MoGCSW) in Juba.
-The launch was attended by 43 participants comprising of representatives from Ministries, development partners and CSOs.
-The launch of the research on 20 years of implementing UNSCR 1325 in South Sudan was timely and provided contextually rich content or information that would be useful in the development of the 2nd NAP in South Sudan.
+The month of June kicked off with the official launch of our research report on 20 years of implementing the United Nations Security Council Resolution 1325 in South Sudan with support from the Forum for Women and Development (FOKUS) and in partnership with the Ministry of Gender, Child and Social Welfare (MoGCSW) in Juba.
+The launch was attended by 43 participants comprising of representatives from ministries including the Ministry of General Education and Instruction, Ministry of Defence and Veterans Affairs, Ministry of Humanitarian Affairs and Disaster Management, Ministry of mining, MoGCSW, Ministry of East African Community Affairs, Ministry of Finance and Economic Planning, Embassy of Sweden in Juba, development partners and CSOs.

 The research launch shared key research findings with stakeholders to spark a conversation on UNSCR 1325 and the Women Peace and Security (WPS) agenda while highlighting key recommendations that were presented by Dr Angelina Mattijo-Bazugba and Hon.
 Esther Ikere.